impcakash/Project_Nordstrom/README.md

 # Project_NordStorm
 This project is about copying the famous luxury brand site NordStorm.com,
-# <a href="">Pull-Bear</a>
+# <a href="">NordStorm</a>
 <h2>About Project</h2>
 <p>
     This Project has been assigned to us during our construct week in 2nd unit at masai school.
-The Project is about to clone the Pull & Bear shopping site.
-"Pull & Bear" is a spanish brand, specializes in manufacturing and selling urban style clothing and accessories.
+The Project is about to clone the NordStorm shopping site.
+"NordStorm" is an American luxury department store chain, specializes in manufacturing and selling urban style clothing and accessories.
 The brand uses the US popular culture in its product design.
 </p>
 <h2>Technologies used in Project</h2>
 <p>